Seagate/cortx/doc/CortxHAQuickStart.md

 ### corosync pacemaker setup

   Note: For corosync pacemaker setup we need two VM's.
+Run step 1-6 below, on both nodes and other step on primary node node.

 - Run following command on both nodes.